 Step-by-Step Guide:

 Research filtration methods.
-You need to know different kinds of water filters and how well they work at removing impurities.
+You need to know about different kinds of water filters and how well they work at removing impurities.

 Select your filtration materials.
 Different materials will target specific contaminants like bacteria, heavy metals, or sediment.